 In this technical guide, you’ll learn everything there is to know about electric scooter batteries, including types, capacity ratings, how to prolong battery life, and proper use and storage.

-The battery is your electric scooter’s fuel tank.
+The battery is your electric scooter’s “fuel tank.”
 It stores the energy that is consumed by the DC motor, lights, controller, and other accessories.

 Bigger battery packs have more capacity, measured in watt hours, and will let an electric scooter travel further.
 However, they also increase the size and weight of the scooter — making it less portable.
 Additionally, batteries are one of the most expensive components of the scooter and overall cost increases accordingly.

 E-scooter battery packs are made of many individual battery cells.
-More specifically, they are made of 18650 cells, a size classification for lithium ion (Li-ion) batteries with 18 mm x 65 mm cylindrical dimensions.
+More specifically, they are made of 18650 cells, a size classification for lithium ion (Li-Ion) batteries with 18 mm x 65 mm cylindrical dimensions.
 Each 18650 cell in a battery pack is fairly unimpressive — generating an electric potential of only 3.5 volts (3.5 V) and having a capacity of 3 amp hours (3 A·h) or about 10 watt-hours (10 Wh).

-- Lithium maganese oxide (LiMN2O4); aka: IMR, LMO, Li-maganese
+- Lithium manganese oxide (LiMn2O4); aka: IMR, LMO, Li-manganese

 - Lithium nickel cobalt oxide (LiCoO2); aka NCO